joemasilotti/bridge-components/components/barcode-scanner/README.md

 # Barcode Scanner Component

+> [!IMPORTANT]
+> This is a paid component.
+Gain access to the source code by [purchasing a Pro license](https://buy.stripe.com/fZeaF6bn9b9d4Pm14b).

 Presents a camera that scans barcodes and QR codes using a native camera capture.

 This component requires a real camera so it needs to be run on a physical device.